UniversalDependencies/docs/_hy/feat/Deixis.md

 Its value classifies the location of the referred entity with respect to the location of the speaker or of the hearer.

-Armenian make a three-way distinction between demonstratives.
+Armenian makes a three-way distinction between demonstratives.

 ### <a name="Prox">`Prox`</a>: proximal